Ylvauk/Django-Spotify/README.md

 - Register your Artist and Song models with your Admin Site
 - Create a super user
-- Log in as the super user to your admin site at localhost:8000/admin and create new instances of Artists and Users through your admin interface
+- Log in as the super user to your admin site at localhost:8000/admin and create new instances of Artists and Songs through your admin interface

 ## References